goats-9/aims-cs1023/README.md

 1. Input handlers prevent hacking by safely flushing input stream `stdin` using `getchar`.
 2. Data integrity checks set in place to prevent accepting inputs not conforming to templates, and to prevent data repetition and/or redundancy, thereby enhancing data security.
 3. Data stored in as minimal a filesystem as possible, making it easy to port and use.
 Also facilitates views for members of all clearances.
 4. Random cryptosecure initial password generation, using `/dev/urandom`.
-Logins are not persistent, thereby enhancing security at the (minor) cost of convenience. **Note that any password has to be of length at least 8 characters.**
+Logins are not persistent, thereby enhancing security at the (minor) cost of convenience. **Note that any password, even if user-defined, has to be at least 8 characters.**
-5. Use of error messages as backtrace stacks
+5. Use of error messages as backtrace stacks.

 # Acknowledgements
 Massive thank you to my elder brother for patiently testing out the portal and providing valuable feedback to improve the user experience.